gruhn/typescript-sudoku/README.md

 # TypeScript Sudoku

 This is an experiment to define a `Sudoku` type.
-The goal is that we can play sudoku in TypeScript while the type checker complains if make a mistake.
+The goal is that we can play sudoku in TypeScript while the type checker complains if we make a mistake.
-We won't implement a sudoku solver.
+We are not implementing a sudoku solver.
 This is purely an exercise in writing type definitions.

 ![demo video: final approach](./sudoku_v2_demo.gif)